 Is your company offering you a once-in-a-lifetime opportunity to work in the Tokyo office?
-Have you always wanted to spend a few years as a Berliner?
-Or is the madness of this year’s presidential election making you mull a move to Montreal?
+Or have you always wanted to spend a few years as a Berliner?

-There are myriad reasons why you might be entertaining the idea of becoming one of the 9 million U.S. expats who live overseas.
+There are myriad reasons why you might be entertaining the idea of becoming one of the millions of U.S. expats who live overseas.
 But before you pack your bags and move halfway across the globe, you have to consider the impact on your finances.

 After all, there’s a lot of planning involved with taking a plunge into international waters.
 Between work visas and figuring out what to do about taxes, the amount of coordination and paperwork involved can be enough to make your head spin.